oceanroleplay/iorp-include/README.md

 # iorp-include
-Allow you to build scripts for IORP Framework, which is used in IORP servers.
+Allow you to build scripts iorp server.
 Check out documention <a href="https://wiki.iorp.in/Category:IORP_Scripting_Documentation">here</a>

 ## Compile Your System